COLOUR CODE

 Once filming began I decided that certain shots would work in the teaser, this is because they didn't flow well in the process, also this meant that the teaser would have looked very unrealistic as the group was unable to record out of the small closet because it would have ruined the continuity of the whole teaser and made it very unprofessional.

-Shot 6 was a simplistic idea, however the small space in which I film this part it would have been impossible to keep the focus of the main focal point and this also meant that the shot would have looked very unprofessional, therefore the group decided that we should look at the storyboard again and remake it.
+Shot 6 was a simplistic idea, however the small space in which I film this part it would have been impossible to keep the focus of the main focal point and this also meant that the shot would have

 The group decided to remake the storyboard becuase now we knew what shots we were able to produce.
 My idea was to make the shot simplistic, however make them experimetal, trying to produce a unique look to the teaser.